Euclidean mirrors: enhanced vacuum decay from reflected instantons: Reflections

-the instanton path will be closed before it can be reflected.
-This would simply mean that there will be no resizing due to reflections.
+the instanton path will be closed much earlier, means no resizing due to reflections.
 This behaviour is schematically illustrated in Fig.~\ref{fig:reflection-closing}.
 In the left panel we have the reflection picture where $x_4^\mathrm{c} = x_4^\mathrm{p}$.
-However, in the right panel we find the case for which the instanton is closed before reaching the pole, i.e. $x_4^\mathrm{c} < x_4^\mathrm{p}$.
-Thus, there will be no assistance due to the weak field.

-Its contribution will be negligible and vacuum pair production is mainly driven by the strong field alone.

-The reflection condition \eqref{eq:ref-cond} from above shows that the profile of the weak high-frequent field, which basically determines the position of the pole $x_4^\mathrm{p}$, is crucial for the assisted vacuum decay.
-Moreover, the profile of the strong slow field, i.e. form of $f$, respectively, that determines the form of the integrand in \eqref{eq:gen-ext}, has substantial effect on the pair production rate.
-Only the interplay between both contributions will lead to a drastic enhancement of the rate.
+However, in the right panel the instanton is closed before reaching the pole, i.e. $x_4^\mathrm{c} < x_4^\mathrm{p}$.
+The reflection condition \eqref{eq:ref-cond} shows that the profile of the weak high-frequent field, which basically determines the position of the pole $x_4^\mathrm{p}$, is crucial for the assisted vacuum decay.
+Moreover, the profile of the strong slow field, $f$, determines the form of the integrand in \eqref{eq:gen-ext}.
+Hence, the interplay between both contributions will be relevant.
+Now, we still need to find $a$ in order to compute the kinetic term

-However, for the latter we still need to compute the value of the modified kinematic invariant $a$ which determines, apart from its role in the previous expressions, the value of the kinetic term $\mathcal{W}_{0,\mathrm{kin}} = m a$, see \eqref{eq:s_0} and \eqref{eq:kin-invariant}, in the stationary worldline action $\mathcal{W}_0$.
+see \eqref{eq:s_0} and \eqref{eq:kin-invariant}.
 In fact, we will see that demanding the closing point $x_4^\mathrm{c}$ to be placed in $x_4^\mathrm{p}$, cf. \eqref{eq:ref-cond}, will lead to substantial modifications of the invariant $a$.
-These modifications will then change the shape and size of the instanton path, respectively.
-To begin with, let us first rewrite the following integration measure
+We first rewrite the integration measure and set $x_4^\mathrm{c} = x_4^\mathrm{p}$ in order to find